2018 Thoothukudi protest shooting: Pollution studies

 An epidemiological study carried out by Tirunelveli Medical College in 2006–07 found an increased prevalence of respiratory diseases and ear, nose and throat (ENT) morbidity in the 5-km radius of Sterlite Industries.
 The study reported the prevalence of respiratory diseases in the area at 13.9% which was far higher than the state average.
 The prevalence of asthmatic bronchitis is 2.8%, which more than two-times the state average of 1.29%.
 Myalgia (general body pain) is another extensively reported symptom and women were often found to have menstrual disorders, like menorrhagiae and dysmenorrhagiae in the area.
 Their report blamed it on the air pollution caused by the industry's thermal power plants and automobiles in the area.
 The groundwater iron content in the area of the plant has been found to be 17–20 times the allowable limit, causing additional health problems for the population already experiencing higher than average incidence of respiratory diseases.
-During the time of this Study at 2007, Sterlite was operating at about 18 to 42 percent, compared to its 4 Lakh Tonnes per Annum in the year 2017–2018.
+During the time of this study in 2007, Sterlite was operating at about 18 to 42 percent, compared to its 4 Lakh Tonnes per Annum in the year 2017–2018.

 The 1998 report by National Environmental Engineering Research Institute (NEERI), the levels of selenium, arsenic and lead in treated effluent were higher than specified standards.
 The team also found dead birds after they consumed the water mixed with the effluent and also reported that the industry's process of cooling the effluents can cause health hazards to the staff and residents in the local region.
 In another instance, the NEERI reported water samples from dugwells and borewells around the spot were found to be non-drinkable due to its high chemical content.
 During 1998, the industry was operating at 10% capacity, compared to that of 2018.